 Outside AJ Dunlop (thanks for the updated info folks.
 The co-ords may be off for this one!) is a famous car with a number on its bonnet.
 Add the two digits together to discover Answer i (Lower case i so you don't think it's a 1 or an L).

 N51° 36.(F-D)(D+i)(H-G) / W000° 38.(B+G)(E-A)(A+C).

 To get there, leave Bekonscot (but not before you've had a damn good look around!
 It really is a rather magical place) and follow your arrow.
 The small cache is child-friendly distance away.
 Happy hunting!

 The cache originally contained:

 The usual: Basic log page (still no printer!), but NO pen or pencil.
 Please bring your own!

 While you're in the area I suggest you try Timnerla's Wooburn View or else Resurrection (A Pit near Penn) by Dan, Pid and Mike.
 Both are within easy driving distance.

-A small experiment - Please feel free to rate your visit to this cache out of ten in your log - or drop it an FP point?
+A small experiment - Please feel free to rate your visit to this cache out of ten in your log - or drop it an FP point if you enjoyed it?

 *I'm against paying to cache too, but this is such a great location I think it's worth it.
 If you REALLY object, the information you're looking for might be found online and the MICRO cache is hidden beyond the confines of the village.
 I would have liked to hide a full sized cache with stuff for da kiddiwinks in it, but the immediate area is just a bit too 'urban' for a bigger box.
 Sorry.